vardhan-cr/mojo/examples/js/README.md

   mojo_shell <js-application-url>

-Where js-application-url is either a file or an http URL that names a JS source file.
+Where js-application-url is a URL understood by the shell.
+For example a file or an http URL that names a JS source file.
 The JS file itself must begin with a Mojo "shebang" that specifies the Mojo URL of the JS content handler.
 In other words, the first line of the JS source file must be:

   #!mojo:js_content_handler